 It wasn’t to be a good omen for him.

-‘The Drill’ on the other hand, stood across the ring from his theatrically dressed foe with an icy glare, psyched up to the gills and ready to make his opponent pay in ridiculously quick fashion.
+He stood across the ring from his theatrically dressed foe with an icy glare.
+Psyched up to the gills and ready to make his opponent pay in ridiculously quick fashion.

-Well here it is, the speediest KO ever in boxing history.
+It was certainly good night for Brandon Burke.
+Well here it is.
+The fastest knockout in professional boxing history.
 Sit back, relax and enjoy.